Moisture Barriers for Crawl Spaces

 What is a Moisture Barrier?

 These are exactly what they’re name implies; a barrier that prevents moisture coming from the dirt floor from being absorbed by the crawl space under your home.
-When moisture is absorbed, it also lowers the air quality in your home.
+So when moisture is absorbed, it also lowers the air quality in your home.

 Moisture barriers are made of plastic or foil that prevent vapor from taking over your home’s moisture crawl space.
 A properly installed moisture barrier will allow for the proper control of moisture into your home, and in turn impact the air quality in your home.